EQEmu/eqemu-docs-v2/docs/server/guilds/compatibility.md

 Example:

-If an RoF2 client changes the rank of Player A from Recruit to Junior Member, a Ti/UF client will show Player A as a member.
+If an RoF2 client changes the rank of Player A from Recruit to Junior Member, a Ti/UF client will show Player A as a member before and after the change.

 If a Ti/UF client changes the rank of Player A from Member to Officer, a RoF 2 client will show Player A as Officer.

-Player A will then be afforded the permissions as noted within the RoF2 client for the rank of Officer.
+Player A will then be afforded the permissions as noted within the RoF2 client for the rank.

 ### Permissions